tomd1415/school_merit_tracker/README.md

 # School Merit Tracker

 A Node.js + Express + PostgreSQL app for running the school's AP reward system.
 Staff can manage pupils, forms, prizes and orders, sell prizes to pupils, and keep stock and fulfilment in sync.
-Authentication uses PIN-based roles for purchase-only or full access.
+Authentication now uses per-staff username/password with roles.

 ---